vime-js/vime/docs/README.md

 # @vime/docs

-Vime is a customizable media player built with web components.
+Vime is a customizable, extensible, accessible and framework agnostic media player.
 This package contains the source code for the Vime documentation site hosted at https://vimejs.com.
 The website is built using [Docusaurus 2](https://v2.docusaurus.io/), a modern static website generator.